Installation

-It is designed to run in Linux-based environments (Debian, Ubuntu, AlmaLinux, Rocky Linux, etc.) as well as in BSD-based
+The server is designed to run on Linux-based environments (Debian, Ubuntu, AlmaLinux, Rocky Linux, etc.) as well as on BSD-based systems (FreeBSD, macOS, etc.).

 β οΈ Windows environments are not officially supported.